 7.4.2 Mary Tavy is a Rural Settlement in the Local Plan.
 Detailed information about the settlement is available in its Settlement Profile.
-The following sites are identified.
+The following redevelopment opportunity is identified.

 Proposal 7.22 (2) Land off Warren Road

 Land at Warren Road, Mary Tavy is allocated as a site for a new village primary school.